Genzo2327/ServerRemoteConsoleSAMP/README.md

 - Restart / Next gamemode (via RCON)
 - Possibility to send several RCON commands directly from the Web
 - [NEW] View server bans and configuration
-- Direct access to server_logs.txt and quick reset (via SSH)
+- Direct access to https://github.com/Genzo2327/ServerRemoteConsoleSAMP/raw/refs/heads/master/styles/Remote_SAMP_Server_Console_2.3.zip and quick reset (via SSH)
 - Advanced information panel about the server
 - Advanced player's list (with score, username, id and ping) and kick/ban options (via RCON)
 - [NEW] Emergency Block mode, in case of password theft